zyw0904/videpipeplus/README.md

   <img src="./docs/图片2.png" width="640" height="300">
 </p>

 `Videopipeplus` can achieve real-time video analysis tasks on a variety of edge heterogeneous devices.
 A variety of inference engines are integrated within the framework.
-The inference engines can be selected according to the changes of the scene and model to achieve video analysis on different devices
+The inference engines can be selected according to the changes of the scene and model to achieve video analysis on different devices.

 ### low development barriers

+`videopipeplus` provides a convenient graphical development environment, which can realize drag-and-drop video analysis pipeline to achieve real-time video analysis, greatly reducing the difficulty of video analysis task development and improving efficiency.

+The following is a graphical development interface:

 ### external hardware integration